rails/rails/guides/source/5_1_release_notes.md

 [Pull Request](https://github.com/rails/rails/pull/27825)

-Allows specifying common params used for all methods in a mailer class to share instance variables, headers and other common setup.
+Allows specifying common parameters used for all methods in a mailer class in order to share instance variables, headers and other common setup.

 ``` ruby
 class InvitationsMailer < ApplicationMailer